 While counselling courses cover similar topics, psychology tends to be more in-depth and related to mental health issues in an overall medical framework.
 Working with mental health professionals, psychologists will have much more input in matters like medication and treatment like cognitive behavioural therapy.

 So, What’s a Counsellor & What Do They Do?

 Ok, so now to counsellors, whose approach is much more people-centred and much less focused on safeguarding issues.
 In this role, you’ll be looking at how to coach those you’re helping to solve their own problems.
-They’re much less centred on the person as a patient and much more about helping them to achieve their goals.
+They’re much less centred on the person as a patient and much more on helping them to achieve their goals.